shibinkr/RISC-V/chapter-2.md

 | Hypervisor           | Manages virtual machines & OS isolation      | H-mode (optional) | HBI         |
 | HBI                  | Interface to abstract hardware for hypervisor| —              | —              |
 | HEE (Hardware)       | Executes instructions, real hardware         | M-mode         | —              |

+---

+## 2.8 Overview of Machine-Level (M-Mode) ISA

+### 2.8.1 What is Machine-Level (M-Mode) ISA?
+- Machine-level (M-mode) is the most privileged mode in a processor’s architecture.
+- It provides low-level control over the hardware platform.
+- This mode is the first mode the processor enters after reset — meaning when the CPU starts up or restarts, it begins operating in M-mode.
+- In M-mode, the processor is fully initialized and ready to execute code.

+### 2.8.2 Why is M-Mode important?
+- It’s used to manage critical hardware features and perform essential system tasks.
+- Since M-mode has the highest privileges, it can access all system resources without restriction.
+- M-mode can also handle functions that are difficult or expensive to implement purely in hardware.

+### 2.8.3 Example Use Case
+- One common example is a watchdog timer: a mechanism that detects system faults or hangs and recovers the system automatically.
+- Instead of building this complex timer fully in hardware, it can be implemented in low-level software (firmware) running in M-mode.

+### 2.8.4 Important Features

+#### 2.8.4.1 Non-Maskable Interrupts (NMIs) in M-Mode
+- **What are NMIs?**
+  Non-maskable interrupts are special hardware signals used only for critical hardware error conditions.
+These are interruptions that cannot be ignored or turned off by software.

+- **Immediate Handling:**
+  When an NMI occurs, the processor immediately stops what it's doing and jumps to a special piece of code called the NMI handler, which runs in the privileged M-mode.
+This happens regardless of whether interrupts are enabled or disabled for that thread—NMIs cannot be blocked or masked.

+- **Why are NMIs important?**
+  Because NMIs are reserved for serious hardware problems, they provide a way to respond instantly to critical errors that might otherwise go unnoticed or cause more damage.

+- **mcause Register:**
+  Each NMI comes with an associated mcause register that stores information about what caused the interrupt.
+This allows the system to differentiate between various hardware error causes and handle them appropriately.

+- **Does not Reset Processor State:**
+  Unlike some other interrupts or resets, NMIs do not reset the processor's internal state.
+This is crucial because it allows the system to diagnose the error, report it, and possibly contain or recover from the fault without losing important context.

+#### 2.8.4.2 Physical Memory Attributes (PMA)
+Physical Memory Attributes (PMAs) define the properties and capabilities of different regions in a system’s physical memory map, such as memory areas, control registers, and unused address spaces.
+These attributes specify whether regions support operations like reading, writing, executing, atomic operations, and cache coherence.

+- Some PMAs are fixed during chip or board design (e.g., on-chip ROM or connected external devices).
+- Some PMAs can be changed at runtime to allow flexible uses, like switching an on-chip scratchpad RAM between cached and non-cached modes.
+M-mode software (such as firmware or low-level OS components) manages these by using memory-mapped control registers to set or update PMA settings.
+- PMAs are enforced dynamically in hardware during instruction execution because support for certain operations can vary by memory region and configuration.
+- RISC-V enforces PMA rules using a dedicated hardware unit called the PMA checker, which can have fixed or configurable settings controlled through memory-mapped registers.
+This PMA checker operates under the supervision of M-mode, ensuring memory operations follow the specified attributes.
+- Since PMAs govern how physical memory regions behave and are accessed, M-mode is responsible for configuring, enforcing, and managing these attributes.

+#### 2.8.4.3 Physical Memory Protection (PMP)

+##### What is Physical Memory Protection (PMP)?
+- Many modern processors include features to support secure execution environments, sometimes called trusted execution environments (TEEs), which help protect sensitive computations.
+- Examples of TEEs in other architectures are Intel SGX, AMD SEV, and Arm TrustZone.
+- While RISC-V doesn’t provide a full TEE solution, its Physical Memory Protection (PMP) feature offers a strong foundation for building such security systems.

+##### How does PMP work?
+- PMP restricts the physical memory addresses that software running on a hardware thread (hart) can access.
+- An optional PMP unit provides control registers in machine mode (M-mode) that specify access permissions — such as read, write, and execute rights — for different physical memory regions.
+- PMP checks happen in parallel with Physical Memory Attribute (PMA) checks to ensure memory access is allowed.
+- The size and granularity of the PMP-controlled regions depend on the platform but can be as small as four bytes.
+- Some memory regions can have fixed access permissions, for example, being accessible only in M-mode and not by lower-privileged modes.